mungus451/Stellar-Dominion-Game/README.md

     -   Update the database credentials (`DB_HOST`, `DB_NAME`, `DB_USER`, `DB_PASS`) to match your local setup.

 5.  **Run the Application:**
     -   Navigate to your local server's address in a web browser.
-You should see the Stellar Dominion landing page.
+You should see the Starlight Dominion landing page.